-If you’ve been struggling to really feel motivated during social distancing, I’m right there with you.
-So, baby steps here.
+If you’ve been struggling to feel motivated in terms of fitness or movement in general, stretching can be a great place to start.
 Your stretching routine does not have to do 30 minutes long.
 You don’t have to do a ton of stretches.
 Make it doable, for you, your time, your schedule.
 You want to stick to it, so don’t make it overly complex.

 - Go slow at first.
 You’ll want to feel out the stretches to figure out what feels easy, too hard, or just right.

 - Start with 10-20 minutes.
 This is a good range to get in a good stretch, but if you want to take your time with it, feel free.

 - Hold each stretch for 30 seconds and avoid bouncing.